alistairsmith464/tripleBarrier/README.md

 > “Labels are the weakest link in supervised learning, and in finance, traditional labeling techniques are often inadequate.”

-To address this, Prado introduced the **Triple Barrier Method**, which improves upon fixed time horizon labeling by allowing for dynamic exit conditions based on price movements and holding periods.
+To address this, Prado introduced the **Triple Barrier** method, which improves upon fixed time horizon labeling by allowing for dynamic exit conditions based on price movements and holding periods.

-This project implements the Triple Barrier Method as a pre-processing step for machine learning and **extends it** by incorporating a time-decayed label methodology.
+This project implements the Triple Barrier Method as a pre-processing step for machine learning and extends it by incorporating a time-decayed label methodology.
 The goal is to provide more informative targets for predictive modeling, enabling refined position sizing and risk management.

 ### 1.1 The Triple Barrier Method

-The Triple Barrier Method defines a framework for labeling financial data based on the outcome of trade-like events within a specified time window.
+The Triple Barrier method defines a framework for labeling financial data based on the outcome of trade-like events within a specified time window.

 At the start of an event window, three barriers are set: